elizabethdaly/numpy-random/README.md

 ### 4.i The normal distribution <a name="#Eg1_sec3"></a>
 This function is used to generate random samples from a normal (Gaussian) distribution.
 It is a symmetric probability density function with a characteristic bell shaped curve.
 It is characterised primarily by its mean and variance.
-The normal distributions occurs often in nature.
+Normal distributions occur often in nature.
 The numpy.random documentation states that it describes the distribution of samples influenced by a large number of tiny, random disturbances, each with its own unique distribution.
 Uses include:
 - IQ scores in a population are normally distributed.
 - In biology the log of variables tend to be normally distributed, for example heights, weights, blood pressure of adult humans, lengths of hair, nails, and teeth.
 - errors in physical experiments can be simulated with the normal distribution.